alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 ### The Transition Framework

 Activity Transitions are built on top of a relatively new feature in Android called _transitions_.
-Introduced in KitKat, the transition framework provides a convenient, easy-to-use API for animating between UI states in Android applications.
+Introduced in KitKat, the transition framework provides a convenient, easy-to-use API for animating between different UI states in an application.
 The framework is built around two key entities: _scenes_ and _transitions_.
 A scene defines a given state of an application's UI, whereas a transition defines the animated change from one scene to another.

 When a scene change occurs, a `Transition` has three main responsibilities: (1) capturing the start and end state of each view in the scene and (2) creating an `Animator` based on the differences that will perform an animation between the two scenes.
 Consider as an example the steps involved in running a typical `Fade` transition: